nens/wim/README.md

     $ pip install pre-commit  # You only need to do this once on your laptop
     $ pre-commit run --all    # This runs checks + formatting

+## Server install

+Installed via the regular dashboard auto-update setup.

+Custom: the `/app/input_employees/` directory is a docker volume on the server, so it is retained upon restarts.
+This also means that changes in the `input_employees/` directory in this git repository are **not** synced to the directory on the server.
+(Apart from initially copying over the files when the volume on the server is created).